Shane Bourne: 2000–present

 Bourne made a change to dramatic acting and has been critically acclaimed.
-After a two-episode guest appearance on Blue Heelers in 2000, Bourne took the lead role of lawyer "Happy" Henderson, starring alongside Kerry Armstrong in the ABC TV legal-drama series MDA.
+After a two-episode guest appearance on Blue Heelers in 2000, he took the lead role of lawyer 'Happy' Henderson (starring alongside Kerry Armstrong) in the ABC TV legal-drama series MDA.
 The show ended after its third season in September 2005.
-This show won him 2 awards (see below).
+This show won him 2 awards.
 He also played a minor role in the film Kokoda, an Australia WWII film about the Kokoda Track in which he played as the battalion's doctor.

-Bourne hosted the television series Thank God You're Here from 2006 to 2009.
+Bourne hosted the comedy television series Thank God You're Here from 2006 to 2009.
+When the show was revived in 2023, he was succeeded by Celia Pacquola.
 In 2006, he hosted How the Hell Did We Get Here?, a series that aired on ABC TV.

 Bourne began acting in the Channel Seven drama series, City Homicide on 27 August 2007.
 He appeared on the show until its axing after season 5, in 2011.

 Bourne participated in Who Do You Think You Are? in 2010.
-Bourne hosted the 2011 Logie Awards.

-In 2012, Bourne appeared in the short-lived drama Tricky Business, that aired on the Channel Nine.
+The following year, he hosted the 2011 Logie Awards.
+In 2012, Bourne appeared in the short-lived drama Tricky Business, that aired on Channel Nine.
 He also starred in the telemovie The Great Mint Swindle.
 In early 2014, he hosted the AACTA Awards on Channel Ten.

 In June 2015, Bourne played the role of Evan Pettyman, a minor character in The Dressmaker.
-He also joined the fifteenth season of Dancing with the Stars as the new co-host alongside Edwina Bartholomew, replacing Daniel MacPherson.
+The same year, he also joined the fifteenth season of Dancing with the Stars as the new co-host alongside Edwina Bartholomew, replacing Daniel MacPherson.

-Personal life

-Has a daughter, Ruby Louise Bourne (born 20 November 1990).

 Awards

-At the AFI Awards, in 2003 and 2005, Bourne won the 'Best Actor in a Television Drama' award for his role in MDA, and was nominated for the same award in 2002.
+At the AFI Awards in 2003 and 2005, Bourne won the Best Actor in a Television Drama award for his role in MDA, and was nominated for the same award in 2002.

-At the 2003 Logies, he was nominated for the 'Most Outstanding Actor' award for his role in MDA.
+At the 2003 Logies, he was nominated for the Most Outstanding Actor award for his role in MDA.